MazamaScience/tiotemp-react/README.md

 ## Timeseries Calendar

-`TimeseriesCalendar.js` is an opinionated React and D3 calendar heatmap visualization.
+`TimeseriesCalendar` is an opinionated calendar heatmap visualization.

 ### Usage

+To use the `TimeseriesCalendar` a user must provide the component with at least a compliant dataset and a Ref.

 The `TimeseriesCalendar` React component has a number of customization properties accessed via React's `prop` feature.